 Looking for more Charlotte content?
 You can find all of my posts about the Queen City here.

-Charlotte doesn’t appear on any of the “most breweries per capita” lists out there, but I’ve tallied up nearly fifty open or anticipated brewery locations in the city (that number includes multiple locations from the same brewery – if you’re looking at single brands, the number is thirty-nine).
+Charlotte doesn’t appear on any of the “most breweries per capita” lists out there, but I’ve tallied up forty-four open or anticipated brewery locations in the city (that number includes multiple locations from the same brewery – if you’re looking at single brands, the number is thirty-seven).

 ON THE MAP: EVERY CHARLOTTE BREWERY